Affiliate links on Android Authority may earn us a commission. Learn more.

 - Suspicious transactions — Worst case scenario, transactions in your bank or card accounts that you didn’t initiate.

 There are some common attacks you can watch out for.
-If your computer is hacked, one of these is likely to be the cause.
+If your computer gets hacked, look out for these signs.

 Denial of Service (DoS) attack